A New Theoretical Framework of Pyramid Markov Processes for Blockchain Selfish Mining: Numerical Examples

 For the average stationary lengths $L_{\text{M}}$ and $L_{\text{O}}$ of the main chain and the chain of orphan blocks, Figure 11 shows that $L_{\text{M}}$ and $L_{\text{O}}$\textbf{ }are not monotonous for $\gamma$ or $\Re$, and they start to decrease and then increase as $\gamma$ or $\Re$ increases.
-In fact, such theoretical analysis is given in the end of Section 5.
+In fact, such theoretical analysis is given at the end of Section 5.

-Now, we observe the ratio $\phi$ of the two average stationary lengths, and the stationary ratio $\psi$ of the two block removed and pegged rates.
+Now, we observe the ratio $\phi$ of the two average stationary lengths, and the stationary ratio $\psi$ of the two block removing and pegging rates.
 From Figure 12, it is seen that $0<\phi<\psi<1$.
 Also, $\phi$ and $\psi$ begin to increase and then decrease, as $\gamma$ or $\Re$ increases.
-Thus $\phi$ and $\psi$ are not monotonous for $\gamma$ or $\Re$.
-In fact, we can't instructively characterize each of $\phi$ and $\psi$ duo to their complicated expressions.
+Thus $\phi$ and $\psi$ are not monotonous in $\gamma$ or $\Re$.

 \textbf{Part two: The long-run average profits}